-Given that CPM activities are made by people (rather by other socio-technical resources)-who are very much influenced by their values and beliefs-no CPM activity can be entirely culture-free.
-Differences in NCDs call for differences in CPM practices, the failure of which could create serious barriers to CPM success (Kaminsky, 2019; Bredillet et al., 2010).
-Construction project managers need to understand the different NCDs within their team and manage them effectively because they are functions of differences in societal values (Goel et al., 2020).
+Given that CPM activities are made by people (rather than by other sociotechnical resources)-who are very much influenced by their values and beliefs-no CPM activity can be entirely culture-free.
+Differences in NCDs call for differences in CPM practices, the failure of which could create serious barriers to CPM success (Kaminsky, 2019; Bredillet, Yatim and Ruiz, 2010).
+Construction project managers need to understand the different NCDs within their teams and manage them effectively because they function differently on societal values (Goel, Ganesh and Kaur, 2020).

 Many developing countries (DCs) experience high levels of CPM failure (Borkor, 2011).
-The reasons for these failures are often attributed to a wide range of factors, including delays in payment, partisan politics, bureaucracy, corruption, poor supervision and lack of commitment by project leaders, poor planning, and change in government (Owusu-Ansah and Louw, 2019).
+The reasons for these failures are often attributed to a wide range of factors, including delays in payment, partisan politics, bureaucracy, corruption, poor supervision, lack of commitment by project leaders, poor planning and change in government (Ansah and Louw, 2019).
 These factors are somewhat embedded in cultural values (Venter, 2005), which makes culture a critical dimension that requires further investigation.

-Even though some studies have analysed the impact of culture on some management aspects of the construction industry in DCs, only a few of them have actually investigated the impacts of NCDs on CPM as a holistic concept in DCs.
-In addition, most of the existing works on the impact of NCDs on CPM are based in Western and developed countries.
+Even though some studies have analysed the impact of culture on some management aspects of the construction industry in DCs, only a few of them have investigated the impacts of NCDs on CPM as a holistic concept in DCs.
+In addition, most existing works on the impact of NCDs on CPM are based in Western and developed countries.
 However, many management concepts may be wholly or partially inapplicable and irrelevant to other cultures in DCs.
-In this regard, the belief that Western-oriented techniques of CPM are just straightforward procedures that anyone can learn and implement (Turner and Muller, 2003) is problematic and creates a knowledge gap because in practice there have been considerable cross-cultural problems in using Western-oriented techniques of CPM in non-Western Countries (Gladstone and Karim, 2020).
+In this regard, the belief that Western-oriented techniques of CPM are just straightforward procedures that anyone can learn and implement (Turner and Muller, 2003) is problematic and creates a knowledge gap because in practice there have been considerable cross-cultural problems in using Western-oriented techniques of CPM in non-western countries (Gladstone and Karim, 2020).

-Given the current changing and globalised business environment, understanding NCDs and their impacts on CPM as a holistic concept has become essential for efficient CPM, especially for DCs because only few studies have been conducted on this subject in this context.
-This study intends to address this gap by (1) conceptualising NCDs; (2) determining which of the dimensions best describes our selected DC (i.e., Ghana); (3) developing a valid instrument with an appropriate scale for NCDs and how they influence CPM in DCs; and, based on these, (4) draw policy guidelines with a special focus for DCs.
+Given the current changing and globalised business environment, understanding NCDs and their impacts on CPM as a holistic concept has become essential for efficient CPM, especially for DCs because only a few studies have been conducted on this subject.
+This study intends to address this gap by: (1) conceptualising NCDs, (2) determining which of the dimensions best describes our selected DC (i.e., Ghana), (3) developing a valid instrument with an appropriate scale for NCDs and how they influence CPM in DCs and based on these, (4) draw policy guidelines with a special focus for DCs.

-The remainder of this paper is structured as follows.
+The remainder of this article is structured as follows.
 Following the introduction, we present the theoretical underpinnings that sustain our theoretical model.
 The data collection and the methodology that we used to analyse the results will then be described.
 The results are presented next.
-This paper concludes with a discussion of the findings, as well as a description of the implications and avenues for future research.
+This article concludes with a discussion of the findings, as well as a description of the implications and avenues for future research.